Comment and view an alcohol or entertainment licence application

 You can also view existing granted licences.

-There is a separate process to report a premises that is already licensed.
+There is a separate process to report a premises that already holds a premises licence.

 Before you begin

-You can comment on new applications and changed to existing licences, but objections must relate to one or more of the licensing act objectives:
+You can comment on new applications and changes to existing licences, but objections must relate to one or more of the licensing act objectives:

 - the prevention of crime and disorder